 Are you ready to start looking for a job?
-There are things you can do to prepare for your job search.
+You can take steps to prepare for a successful job search, like deciding what job you want to get, gathering information, your past education, building professional references, and even considering getting your degree evaluated.
 Learn how to prepare your information and find out where to look for jobs.

 Gather information for your job search